Analyzing Current Processes

 One of the most visible bottlenecks will be with the capabilities of your older press brakes.
 Older press brakes limit the capacity of available bending time due to the increased time that is necessary for their set-up.
-Less available bending time means less parts produced and less capacity for taking on additional work.
-This bottleneck will be most apparent when you notice a large amount of parts that are waiting to be produced at the press brake.
+Less available bending time means fewer parts produced and less capacity for taking on additional work.
+This bottleneck will be most apparent when you notice a large number of parts that are waiting to be produced at the press brake.
 The solution could be to just add another brake, but what about finding another qualified operator?
 What is truly required is a more efficient press brake while not having to increase the number of them.
 Doing so will not only satisfy your current production capabilities but also satisfy the additional capacity required for future business.

 Below is just a small list of the set-up tasks that are either eliminated altogether or reduced to very little time using modern press brake technologies.

-- Side loading of punches
+- Side-loading of punches

 - Shimming of punches and dies

 - Manual adjustment of back gauges

 - Manual adjustment of laser-based safety guarding